HyacinthBots/Allium/docs/privacy-policy.md

 ## Contact

 For questions, you may email me at github@notjansel.de.
-You may also contact Jansel#0001 on Discord.
+You may also contact jansel on Discord.